AntonSynytsia/MSPhysics/Overview.md

 * Make sure to have all back faces inside and all front faces outside, as Newton calculates collision intersections for the front faces only.
 * Use entity's x-axis as the up vector for shapes like cone, and cylinder.
+* You may assign null collision to the bodies with the main script.
+Null collision makes the body act like a static, non-collidable body.
+* For some reason bricks stacks from the box collision work improperly, use convex collision instead.

 ## Rules